Gordannius/cncjs-fluidnc/README.md

 Once installed, you can select Node.js versions with:
 ```
-nvm install node  # "node" is an alias for the latest version
+nvm install --lts  # "--lts" is an alias for the long term support version
-nvm use node
+nvm use --lts

-# Or to use specific version:
+# To install specific version:
-# nvm install 14
+# nvm install 24
-# nvm use 14
+# nvm use 24
 ```

-It's also recommended that you upgrade npm to the latest version.
-To upgrade, run:
+Also install yarn with this command:
 ```
-npm install npm@latest -g
+npm install --global yarn
 ```

 ### Installation (using Git)

-If you prefer to use Git instead of `npm install`, You can create a local clone of the repository on your computer and sync from GitHub.
 Type the following commands to install and run `cncjs`:
 ```
 git clone https://github.com/Gordannius/cncjs-fluidnc.git
 cd cncjs-fluidnc